-What ‘Tales from the Crypt’ Taught Us About Illustrating War
+What ‘Tales From the Crypt’ Taught Us About Illustrating War

 How the creator of pulp horror comics and ‘Mad’ magazine showed us a new way to write about violence

 Comic shops are full of war stories.
 The Unknown Soldier is a bleak book about a haunted man with a face wrapped in bandages waging a lone war against the brutal Lord’s Resistance Army rebel group.
-The Pride of Baghdad tells the story of lions trying to survive the U.S.-led invasion of Iraq.
-Army@Love exposes the surreality and terror at the heart of the soldier’s experience.
+The Pride of Baghdad tells the story of lions trying to survive the U.S.-led invasion of Iraq. [email protected] exposes the surreality and terror at the heart of the soldier’s experience.

 War comics weren’t always this grim.
 Instead, comics were once used more frequently to celebrate and sanitize war for propaganda purposes.
 It wasn’t until an irreverent comedy and horror writer named Harvey Kurtzman — of Tales from the Crypt and Mad magazine fame — rewrote the script.